/* TEMPLATE AREA */?>

-Ground-level modernizations occurred in two phases, with the first (south-facing/back) portion completed in 2016, and what’s known as the “I-Street Studio” finished in 2020.
+Ground-level modernizations occurred in two phases: the first phase (at the south-facing/back of the building) completed in 2016, with the second phase in 2020.

 Phase 1: Let There Be Light(ness) and Art

-Phase 1 sought to improve functionality and aesthetics for 2,000 sf of what was once considered an area for work and meeting overflow.
-The goals: shed the “basement” stigma, and create space for art of all types to enhance collaboration and creativity among the entire TCF team.
+Phase 1 improved the functionality and aesthetics for 2,000 sf of area in the back, an area primarily use as overflow work, meeting and storage space.
+The goals: shed the old “basement” stigma, and integrate space for 2D and 3D art to enhance collaboration and creativity among the entire TCF team.

-Picture rails atop high plywood walls encourage easy display of wall-hung art; deep window sills accommodate 3 dimensional pieces.
-Large barn doors facilitate separation among the large conference and lounge space, and are finished in magnetic paint for posting of sketches and schedules.
-A low partition that backs a long countertop converts easily from maker space for color and material board assembly, to a display surface for product vendors, to a food and beverage bar for all-office celebrations.
+Picture rails atop high plywood walls display of wall-hung art, while extra deep window sills accommodate 3 dimensional pieces.
+Large and operable barn doors that separate the large conference area from lounge space are finished in magnetic paint for posting of both sketches and schedules.
+A long, low partition with countertop allows encourages use as a maker space for color and material board assembly, a display surface for product vendors, and a food and beverage bar for all-office celebrations.

 Phase 2: The I-Street Studio